githiomi/ALUmni/README.md

 * Run 'ng serve' to run the application on the development server.
 * Enjoy the `ALUmni` Angular Application and Shop at will.

+## 🦾 Live Page

+* The application has been hosted using `GitHub Pages` and the link to the live page can be found [here](https://githiomi.github.io/ALUmni).

 ## 📧 Support and contact details

 Contact me through any of the following: